top of page

 ABOUT NHX

 To develop the NHX project, we’re using ODOT’s five-phase Project Planning Process.
-Right now, we’re concluding the initial Planning phase of the PDP and working on tasks in the Preliminary Engineering phase.
+Right now, we’re working on tasks in the Preliminary Engineering phase.

 North Hamilton Crossing (NHX) ODOT PDP PROCESS.jpg